What is et al.? Can this Latin abbreviation be used at the end of the greeting in an email? It would look like this:

 That is our view of et al. and greetings.

-For more abbreviation of Latin phrases in business writing, have a look at these articles: Everything About Etc., I.E. Don’t Even Thing About It.
+For more guidance on the abbreviation of Latin phrases in business writing, have a look at these articles: Everything About Etc., I.E. Don’t Even Thing About It.